 The Fluke 324 and 325 are multimeter devices measuring AC voltage and current.
 However, they differ in terms of features and functionality.
 The Fluke 324 has a built-in oscilloscope feature, while the Fluke 325 does not.

 The Fluke 324 also measures frequency, whereas the Fluke 325 does only DC measurements.
 Both meters have an LED display screen.
-I’m going to assume you’re talking about the Fluke 324 or 325 (or maybe it’s the 326).
+I assume you’re talking about the Fluke 324 or 325 (or maybe it’s the 326).
 I’ve been using them for years.
 They’re good tools.

 Does The Fluke 323 Read Milliamps?